rcsima7/tech-am-bootcamp/07-javascript-functions-dom-manipulation/02-lab-dom-manipulation/README.md

 #### Reka's Notes:
-Seems like elements modifies via JS will not be added to original html file.
+Seems like elements modified via JS will not be added to original html file.

 Quotation marks not needed when referring to a page element that has been declared as a variable.